 As a New Yorker who lived through the turmoil of 9/11, this one is a tough subject for me.

-While I do think visitors should experience both of this places, for me, it’s better for my emotional well-being if I head straight to the Oculus, a subterranean mall that is a true marvel of modern architecture.
+Therefore, although I do think visitors should experience both of these places, for me, it’s better for my emotional well-being if I head straight to the Oculus, a subterranean mall that is a true marvel of modern architecture.

 I mean, even an incompetent photographer like me can somehow manage to take decent pictures of the Occulus.
-So head on over and visit this gorgeous building first hand; a poignant combination of beautiful architecture with the sorrow of 9/11.
+So head on over and visit this gorgeous building first hand as you solo travel NYC; a poignant combination of beautiful architecture with the sorrow of 9/11.

 So unless you’re living in some sort of alternate universe where you are exposed to absolutely no pop culture trends, then you know that cat cafes are totally a “thing”.